 The ‘can_pass_as_mercury_type’ assertion states that on the C backends, values of the given type can be passed to and from Mercury code without boxing, via simple casts, which is faster.
-This requires the type to be either an integer type or a pointer type, and requires its size to be the same as or less than the size of ‘MR_Word’.
-Since deciding whether a C type satisfies this condition requires knowledge of the Mercury implementation, and violations are very likely to result in the generated executable silently doing the wrong thing, we do not recommend the use of assertions unless you are an implementor of the Mercury system.
+This requires the type to be either an integer type or a pointer type, and requires it to be castable to ‘MR_Word’ and back without loss of information (which means that its size may not be greater than the size of ‘MR_Word’).

 The ‘stable’ assertion is meaningful only in the presence of the ‘can_pass_as_mercury_type’ or ‘word_aligned_pointer’ assertions.
 It states that either the C type is an integer type, or it is a pointer type pointing to memory that will never change.
 Together, these assertions are sufficient to allow tabling (see Tabled evaluation) and the ‘compare_representation’ primitive to work on values of such types.